ramrom/rams_dot_files/cheatsheets/tech_standands_info.md

         - streams can have priorites, with weights
     - server push - the server can send data without a request

+## RSS/ATOM
+- RSS(Really Simple Syndication)
+    - XML format
+    - still more widely used than Atom
+    - developed in 1999, but widespread in 2005
+- Atom - developed to improve on RSS's flaws and limits

 ## SUBTITLES
 - srt offset adjustment website: http://www.subsedit.com/simple